Lixhr/Greffe/README.md

 ### 5. Apply patches

 Press `Shift+P`.
-Greffe compiles all handlers, resolves addresses, and writes the patches directly into IDA.
+All handlers are compiled, addresses resolved, and patches written directly into IDA.

 You can add extra `.c` files under `handlers/`; all are compiled and linked into the same blob.